-- (3) the period of license validity; - (4) measurement practices that must be followed, including the measurement or recording of tare; - (5) the required information to be submitted with or as part of a certificate; and - (6) the period of recordkeeping.
+- (5) the required information to be submitted with or as part of a certificate; and - (6) the period of recordkeeping.

 Section 5.
 Qualifications for Weighmaster

 To receive authorization to act as a public weighmaster, a person must receive a license from the Director.
 In order to qualify for a license, a person must: